ycw66/tx_service/doc/mvcc.md

 The procedure of fetching needed historical version  is similar to it in "MvccRead".

-As konwn, the scan operation in MonographDB is a merge of entries in ccmap, local write set and data store.
+As konwn, the scan operation in EloqDB is a merge of entries in ccmap, local write set and data store.

 Here, the detailed procedure for searching key with query conditions is skipped.